HK-0712/4507_manus_version/report/3_Design_Patterns.md

-# Part 3: Design Patterns
+# Part 3 - Design Patterns

-This section explains the three design patterns that I used in MEMS system and why they are important.
+## Discussion and Explanation on Design Patterns

-## 3.1 Command Pattern
+This section discuss and explain each of the design patterns applied to this Music Ensembles Management System.

-### 3.1.1 What is Command Pattern
+---

-Command Pattern is a behavioral design pattern that turns a request into a stand-alone object.
-This object contains all information about the request.
+## 1. Command Pattern

-### 3.1.2 Why I Use It
+### What is Command Pattern

-In MEMS, I have 12 different functions (create ensemble, add musician, delete musician, etc.).
-Without Command Pattern, all these logic will be put in Main class which make the code very messy and hard to maintain.
-Also, I need undo/redo functionality which is very difficult to implement without Command Pattern.
+Command Pattern is behavioral design pattern that encapsulate a request as an object.
+This pattern turn operations into stand-alone objects that contain all information about the operation.

-### 3.1.3 How I Implement It
+### Implementation in MEMS

 **Command Interface:**
 ```java